com-480-data-visualization/datavis-project-2022-vizards/milestones/milestone1.md

 - [Step by Step to Visualize Music Genres with Spotify API](https://towardsdatascience.com/step-by-step-to-visualize-music-genres-with-spotify-api-ce6c273fb827): Music genres are visualized using the [Spotify API](https://developer.spotify.com/documentation/web-api/).
 For us, it is an excellent resource for visualizations.

-The original thing about our project is that we want to identify trends without focusing on one artist or genre and also put this analysis in a socio-social context if one exists.